 Arabic presents its own formidable obstacles:

-The language’s diglossia—where formal written Arabic (Modern Standard Arabic) is starkly different from every spoken regional dialect—further complicates learning.
+The language’s diglossia—where formal written Arabic (Modern Standard Arabic) differs significantly from every spoken regional dialect—further complicates learning.
+The FSI places Arabic in the same 2,200-hour category as Mandarin, citing its orthographic and phonological complexity.

 Japanese

-Japanese is unique in fusing three writing systems and a complex system of politeness.
+Japanese is unique in fusing three writing systems and a complex system of politeness levels.
 While the spoken grammar may seem logical, the scripts and extensive honorifics and formalities add layers for learners to untangle.
-Real-world scenarios, such as business negotiations in Tokyo, showcase just how precise and context-driven Japanese communication can be.
+According to the most recent publicly available FSI training data, Japanese also falls into the 2,200-hour proficiency category for English speakers.

 Korean